Centre Picasso de Gósol Gósol

 In addition to Picasso, three key historical figures appear in this exhibition:

-- Gertrude Stein, writer and art collector, whom Picasso was painting in those years.
-In her memoirs, Stein also refers to Picasso's trip to Gósol.
+- Gertrude Stein, writer and art collector, whom Picasso was portraying during those years.
+In her memoirs, Stein also refers to Picasso's journey to Gósol.

-- Guillaume Apollinaire, poet and great friend of Picasso, with whom he maintained a close correspondence during his stay in Gósol, together with Fernande.
+- Guillaume Apollinaire, poet and close friend of Picasso, with whom he maintained a close correspondence during his stay in Gósol, together with Fernande.

-The visit to the Picasso Center in Gósol
+The visit to the Picasso Centre in Gósol

-Picasso's visit to Gósol was not only an event for the town, but also marked a turning point in his artistic career.
-It was in Gósol that Picasso began to explore primitive and Iberian art, which would profoundly influence his later work.
+Picasso's visit to Gósol was not only an event for the town but also marked a turning point in his artistic career.
+It was in Gósol that Picasso began to explore primitive and Iberian art, which would have a profound influence on his later work.

-The exhibition at the Centre revolves around this stay in the spring of 1906.
-You will be able to see:
+The exhibition at the Centre focuses on this stay in the spring of 1906.
+Visitors can see:

 - The sketchbook that Picasso created during his stay.